fssa-batch3/inbalokesh.esakkipandi__web_project/README.md

         3. Click the "Remove" button for the item you want to remove.
         4. Selected product is removed from the Menu.
     - Expected Result:
-        - The product/item is removed from the menu sucessfully.
+        - The product/item is removed from the menu successfully.